zootalures/fn/docs/operating/docker-swarm/README.md

 5a0846e6a025        treeder/functions       "/usr/local/bin/entry"   59 seconds ago      Up 58 seconds       2375/tcp, 10.0.0.1:8080->8080/tcp   swarm-agent-00/functions
 ````

 Note `10.0.0.1:8080` in `PORTS` column, this is where the service is listening.
-Oracle Functions will use Docker Swarm scheduler to deliver tasks to all nodes present in the cluster.
+Fn will use Docker Swarm scheduler to deliver tasks to all nodes present in the cluster.

 3. Test the cluster: